collective/icalendar/docs/usage.rst

   Params: CN=Max Rasmussen;ROLE=REQ-PARTICIPANT
   Value:  MAILTO:example@example.com

-Note: Long content lines are usually "folded" to less than 75 characters (the package takes care of this).
+For long content lines, iCalendar usually "folds" them to less than 75 characters.

 On a higher level, you can think of iCalendar files structured as having components and sub components.